Cystinuria

 Complications

-• Chronic kidney disease from recurrent obstruction and infections.
+• Chronic kidney disease from repeated obstruction and infection.

-• Possible progression to renal failure if untreated.
+• Possible progression to end-stage renal disease in severe cases.

-• Acute renal colic episodes causing severe pain.
+• Acute renal colic episodes causing severe pain and hematuria.

 Differential Diagnoses